Cranberry Cake with Caramel Sauce

 • Prepare pans by lining bottom with parchment paper and generously spraying sides and bottom with cooking spray.

-• Cream the butter and sugar in a large bowl or the bowl of a stand mixer.
+• Mix the butter and sugar in a large bowl or the bowl of a stand mixer.

 • Add flour, baking powder, salt and Evaporated milk to bowl.
 Mix on medium speed until smooth.